SDiClaudio/Udacity-CNN-dog-breed-classifier/README.md

 - CNN from scratch: Test accuracy of 14%.
 - CNN to Classify Dog Breeds using ResNet-50 (using transfer learning): Test accuracy of 81%.

+# Breed App

+This repository contains the code for the **App Name** application.
+The application is built using Python and can be run by executing the `app.py` file.

+## Requirements

+Before running the application, make sure you have the following libraries installed:

+- **Tensorflow**: A popular open-source machine learning framework.
+Install it using `pip install tensorflow`.

+- **OpenCV**: A computer vision library used for image and video processing.
+Install it using `pip install opencv-python`.

+- **Dash**: A Python framework for building web applications.
+Install it using `pip install dash`.

+- **NumPy**: A powerful numerical computing library.
+Install it using `pip install numpy`.

+- **Pandas**: A library for data manipulation and analysis.
+Install it using `pip install pandas`.

+- **PIL**: The Python Imaging Library, used for image processing tasks.
+Install it using `pip install pillow`.

+## Running the Application

+To run the application, follow these steps:

+1. Clone this repository to your local machine.
+2. Install the required libraries as mentioned in the Requirements section.
+3. Open a terminal or command prompt and navigate to the repository's directory.
+4. Execute the following command: `python app.py`.
+5. The application will start running and you can access it by opening your web browser and navigating to `http://localhost:8050`.